 - Pain in the lower back, hips, knees, groin, pubic region and thighs

 - Grinding or clicking in the pelvic region

-Pain is often worse at night, especially if you are active throughout the day.
-Symptoms aggravate with the increasing weight of the baby and changes in the center of gravity.
-It occurs due to the relaxin hormone which usually softens the ligaments, allowing the pelvis to widen and make room for the baby (6).
+Pain might increase at night if you are active throughout the day.
+Symptoms may aggravate with the increasing weight of the baby and change in the center of gravity.
+It occurs due to the relaxin hormone, which usually softens the ligaments, allowing the pelvis to widen and make room for the baby (6).

 How Is Pelvic Girdle Pain Diagnosed?